arthrp/MonteCarloCircleArea/README.md

 # MonteCarloCircleArea
-Estimating the area of circle with Monte-Carlo
+Estimating the area of circle with Monte-Carlo.
+Try it online [here](https://arthrp.github.io/MonteCarloCircleArea/).